-- Invest in long-term improvements, like awnings, planted trees, insulated window films, and more, to shield your home from the sun.
-It’ll reduce the amount of heat your home absorbs, making your investments worthwhile.
+- Invest in long-term improvements, like awnings, planted trees, and insulated window films.
+It reduces the amount of heat your home absorbs, making your investments worthwhile.

-- Turn on your exhaust fans in the kitchen and bathrooms.
-Exhaust fans pull hot air that rises out of your apartment.
+- Turn on the exhaust fan in the kitchen and bathrooms.
+Exhaust fans pull hot air that rises out of your home.

-- Open your windows at night to circulate naturally cool air in your home.
+- Open the windows at night to circulate naturally cool air in your home.
 During the day, beat the heat by keeping the windows shut and the blinds closed.

 - Avoid alcohol and caffeine, which promote dehydration.
-Instead, drink 8 ounces of water and electrolyte-infused beverages, especially before bed to stay hydrated throughout the night.
+Instead, drink 8 ounces of water and electrolyte-infused beverages.
+This is especially helpful before bed to stay hydrated through the night.

 - Insulate your home.
-Insulation isn’t only good for keeping the heat in during the cold months.
-It’s made to keep the heat out during the summer, too.
+Insulation is good to keep the heat in during the winter and to keep the heat out during the summer.

 - Sleep in the basement.
-Because heat rises, it’s best to get to the lowest point of your home for bedtime.
+Because heat rises, get to the lowest point of your home for bedtime.

-- Turn off the lights and don't use small electronics.
-Everything gives off heat, so take advantage of natural light and cooler meals as often as possible.
-It’ll also save you a few bucks on your next energy bill.
+- Turn off the lights, and don't use small electronics.
+Everything gives off heat, so take advantage of natural light and cooler meals often.
+It also saves you money on your next energy bill.

 - Cook outside.
-While the weather is nice, break out the grill for your next few meals.
-This means less use of your stove and oven, which will make your home hotter.
+While the weather is nice, break out the grill for the next few meals.
+This means less use of your stove and oven, which makes your home hotter.

 - Close the doors to unused rooms.
-This will prevent the cool air from permeating these areas during the hottest part of the day.
+This prevents the cool air from permeating these areas during the hottest part of the day.

 - Chill your sheets.
-You know the best temperature to get a good night’s sleep, but if you don’t want to lower the thermostat, place your folded sheets and pillowcases in a plastic bag.
+This is the best temperature to get a good night’s sleep, but if you don’t want to lower the thermostat, place the folded sheets and pillowcases in a plastic bag.
 Put the bag in the freezer for a few hours, and then make up the bed for sweet, cool dreams.

-From the bedroom to the kitchen to the basement, there are so many small tweaks that you can make around your home to keep cool without the air conditioner’s assistance.
+From the bedroom to the kitchen to the basement, your home can keep cool without the air conditioner’s assistance.

-If you decide to turn on your air conditioner this summer, contact Warner Service for a maintenance check-up.
-We’ll make sure everything is in tip-top shape before the heat index rises.
+If you decide to turn on your air conditioner this summer, contact Warner Service for an HVAC maintenance check-up or download our checklist: